Matlal033/Project_DDQN_Banana_Navigation/README.md

 ### Getting started

 To run this code, Python 3.6 is required, along with the dependencies found in [requirements.txt](https://github.com/Matlal033/Project_DDQN_Banana_Navigation/edit/main/requirements.txt).
+Creating a virtual environment with those specifications is recommended.

 You will also need to download the unity environnment compressed file from one of the follow links, and extract it under the `Project_DDQN_Banana_Navigation/` folder :